Circus Maximus (horse): 2020: four-year-old season

+Stud career

 Five days after his run at Keeneland, it was announced that Circus Maximus would be retired from racing at the end of the year and would stand as a breeding stallion at the Coolmore Stud at an initial fee of £20,000.
 Aidan O'Brien commented "Circus Maximus is very tough and travels with a lot of speed.
 He's that type of horse that can often make very good stallions.
 We'll definitely be breeding to him."